narlock/WeatherMessageAPI/README.md

         "temp": 20,
         "description": "Cloudy",
     },
-    "sms": "Hello there, currently it's cloudy with a temperature of 20 degrees in New York!"
+    "message": "Hello there, currently it's cloudy with a temperature of 20 degrees in New York!"
 }
 ```